Social Anxiety Disorder: Symtoms, Risk Factors and Treatment

 Several factors can play a role in the risk of developing social anxiety disorder.
 Not only do these factors guarantee the development of social anxiety, but they may also increase the risk of its development.

-How Temperament Affects: A person's personality traits, such as shyness, reluctance, and introversion, can also contribute to it.
-These characteristics are more likely to develop into social anxiety disorder.
+How Temperament Affects: A person's personality traits like shyness, reluctance and introversion can also contribute to SAD.
 These traits can affect a person's perception level and response to social situations.

 Note: Not all of these risk factors can lead to the development of SAD, but they may increase the risk of developing Social anxiety disorder (SAD).